gonzalofichero/gonzalofichero/README.md

 Currently, part of the European Doctoral School of Demography (2020-2021), working on high-skilled migration in Barcelona.

-Since September 2021, doing PhD at Centre d'Estudis Demogràfics (CED-UAB).

-Always looking for new challenges.

 ## Skills:
  R / Data Science / Sociology / Demography